 At Natural Bed Company all wooden beds are made using timber purchased from sustainable sources, with pine from Scandinavia and hardwoods (ash, oak, maple, cherry, walnut and beech) from the USA or Northern Europe.
 Buying timber from managed sources ensures that new trees are cultivated and the cycle of planting, growth and harvest is perpetuated.
 They never use endangered hardwoods nor wood from parts of the world without regard for the sustainability of the environment or the future of the planet.

 Toto pioneered the self-cleaning toilet, where the bowl is sprayed down before and after use.
 They also developed the touchless, warm water washlet®, the modern bidet.
 This innovative company is now working on the concept for a Wellness Toilet which scans your body when you sit down on it, analyses your skin and waste and supplies health and diet recommendations through an app.
-We can look forward to this as an aid to wellness in the future, but until then, eat healthfully; be conscious of consuming the right nutrients.
-Cook from scratch.
+We can look forward to this as an aid to wellness in the future, but until then, develop healthy new habits such as healthy eating; be conscious of consuming the right nutrients.
+Cook from scratch and practise mindful eating.
 Consider probiotics for the gut.
-Cultivate good sleep habits.
+Cultivate good sleep habits and daily behaviours, limit screen time.
 Go for a walk twice a day.
 Look after your teeth.
-Buy supplements from reputable sources to promote wellbeing, including the health of your skin, hair and nails.
+Buy supplements from reputable sources to promote wellbeing, good health and personal wellness, including the health of your skin, hair and nails.
 Implement small changes in your lifestyle to fight climate change.
 Make intelligent choices to follow a simple path to wellness.